manomitbal/InSole-Data/README.md

 Issues:

 After running the program, successful binding of the bluetooth connection will be evidenced by the statements "Connection Handle #" for each Sole.
-Sometimes, there is a Input Output error which can usually be reset by turning the devices on and off again, and running "hcitool lescan"
+Sometimes, there is an Input Output error which can usually be reset by turning the devices on and off again, and running "hcitool lescan"

 This should scan for the two devices after which run ./blue again.

+Data Format:

+Pressures 1-48 Left and Right Alternating.
+Right Sole IMU data
+Left Sole IMU data

 -Manomit